- Toggle Section About

-Biola will match one award per year up to $750 for a full-time student demonstrating need.
+Biola will match up to two church checks per year for a total match of up to $750 for a full-time student demonstrating need.
 The match is prorated for a part-time student.
-Not available to Doctor of Ministry who entered after Fall 2006, nor to students in these programs: Doctor of Ministry, Master of Arts in Christian Apologetics, Master of Arts in Science and Religion, Talbot Doctor of Philosophy, or other special programs.
+Not available to students in these programs: Doctor of Ministry, Master of Arts in Christian Apologetics, Master of Arts in Science and Religion, Talbot Doctor of Philosophy, or other special programs.

 Determined by each graduate school.
 For scholarship opportunities, contact the graduate school of attendance.

 The following apply to both undergraduate and graduate aid applicants.

 Biola University is authorized as an institution to grant benefits to veterans and dependents of veterans, social security benefits and assistance from the California Rehabilitation Program.
 Students interested in this type of aid should contact the Office of the Registrar.